photosynthesisdev/netraiders/README.md

 Netraiders uses a client / server model, where the server is the authoritative state on knowledge.
 This makes it difficult for any malicious player to cheat.

-# TODO: Include how each of these concepts was integrated into the project.
-For example,
-1) Certificates when we used TLS certs for site
-2) Access Control & WAPs in game --> more players at WAP, less data is transmiited
-3) Distance Vector Routing

 ### Direct links

-**- Encoding: modulation and framing:**

 **- Encoding: bandwidth and latency** Multiplayer games account for players will all different latencies.
 The server must account for all players RTTs in order to sync everyone in the same match.

 **- Reliability: interference, error detection, and error correction** Multiplayer games must constantly deal with players lagging out, unstable ping, and server issues.

-**- Reliability: stop-and-wait automatic repeat request**

-**- Resource allocation: multiplexing**

 **- Resource allocation: access control** In NetRaiders, with more players at any WAP, data transmission for all players will be slowed.

 ### Multiple Hops

-**- Addressing: Domain Name System**

 **- Addressing: Internet Protocol addresses** IP Addresses are used to assign each joining user a unique ID.
 This helps to keep track of player state and interactions, as well as player input data such as username.